 If you’re considering buying an inflatable kayak, you’ll want to be sure you’re getting a well-made product from a reputable manufacturer.
 This is not the place to skimp on quality to save a few bucks.

 The manufacturers below are some of the best on the market, and are recommended for anyone looking to take the leap to inflatables:

-- Sea Eagle: Sea Eagle has been a top player in the inflatable world for more than 50 years, and make some of the best inflatables you can get for the money.
+- Sea Eagle: Sea Eagle has been a top player in the inflatable world for more than 50 years, and makes some of the best inflatables you can get for the money.
 They make a wide range of inflatables in different price ranges including canoes, kayaks, fishing boats, runabouts, and SUP’s.

 - Aire: Aire manufacture higher-end rafts, kayaks, catarafts, and SUP’s – and offer some of the best performing whitewater craft on the market.
-They manufacture all of their products in Meridian, Idaho, USA, and offers a ten-year no-fault warranty on their products.
+They manufacture all of their products in Meridian, Idaho, USA, and offer a ten-year no-fault warranty on their products.

 - Aquaglide: Aquaglide makes a mix of different inflatable kayaks.
 They have kayaks designed for fishing, touring, white water, as well as recreational models.

 - Advanced Elements: Advanced Elements are a relative newcomer to the inflatable game – but make some of the most innovative recreational and fishing inflatables on the market.
 They offer several excellent ‘hybrid’ boats, that combine an inflatable with a rigid aluminum frame.

-- Intex: Intex is a massive inflatable manufacturer and make everything from airbeds to above ground pools to kayaks and rafts.
-While not all of their inflatable kayaks are suited for serious use, they make several popular models like the Excursion K2 to their top-of-the-line Excursion Pro that offers excellent performance and value.
+- Intex: Intex is a massive inflatable manufacturer and makes everything from airbeds to above-ground pools to kayaks and rafts.
+They make a variety of different craft from budget recreational kayaks like the Excursion K2 to their top-of-the-line Excursion Pro that offers excellent performance and value.